warpfork/shareworks-munger/README.md

 ### Distinct share kinds are not marked in the CSV!

+UPDATE: the parser has been improved.
+But some caveats about the actual informational content remain.

-If you have more than one kind of share/security/token/whatever in the Shareworks report -- this is the stuff you'll find in headings outside of any of the tables in the document -- **this munger does not currently parse this**, and such info will be missing from the CSV.
+~If you have more than one kind of share/security/token/whatever in the Shareworks report -- this is the stuff you'll find in headings outside of any of the tables in the document -- **this munger does not currently parse this**, and such info will be missing from the CSV.
-At this time, you have to re-add this manually.
+At this time, you have to re-add this manually.~

-Partly this is because it's a pain to parse.
+~Partly this is because it's a pain to parse.
-Partly it's because the relevant information just flat out isn't in the document.
+Partly it's because~ the relevant information just flat out isn't in the document.
 (I know, I know.
 This is insane.
 I agree.)

-PRs welcome to fix the first part.
+~PRs welcome to fix the first part.~
-There's nothing we can do about the second part except share this warning.
+There's nothing we can do about the information being not present, except share this warning.

 Now, as to _why_ the relevant information -- the distinct share kinds -- aren't in the document: